Islandora/documentation/docs/user-documentation/content_types.md

 1. In order for a custom content type to be considered an Islandora Object, it needs to have the field "Member of" ('field_member_of').
 This allows it to be included in contexts that have the "Node is an Islandora node" condition.
 Nodes that have this field will automatically be synced to Fedora and indexed by the triple store if you are using the context provided by the Islandora Starter Site.
 Having this field present in your content type also gives you tabs for adding children and media when viewing an item of that content type.

 2. The other mandatory field is "Model" ('field_model').
 This is used in several of the contexts that the Islandora Starter Site provides.
-This field determines how Islandora objects are diplayed, and how media derivatives are created.
+This field determines how Islandora objects are displayed, and how media derivatives are created.

 ## Updating and creating an RDF Mapping